Ronnie-H/SBK_web_frontend_hackathon/README.md

 The changes made on my builder.io side can be pushed to Githug directly.

 The site is deployed on netlify with the link here : https://sbkwebhackathon.netlify.app/

+And as someone once told me "As long as it works , don't touch it"